PSeitz/yamaha-nodejs/README.md

     yamaha.getAvailableInputs()
     yamaha.isMenuReady("NET_RADIO")

     // The Yamaha reveiver is stateful.
-Commands only work work if the receiver is in the right state.
+Some commands only work work if the receiver is in the right state.
     // E.g. to get web radio channels, the "NET RADIO" input has to be selected.

     // Single Commands